Posts Tagged ‘ground rules’

 Brief description: An effective technique for focused discussion.
 Works by limiting and making clear who can speak at any moment.

-When to use: During any conference content or topic oriented session.
-Can also be used for conference closing discussion.
+When to use: During any conference content or topic-oriented session.
+Also, use for conference closing discussion.

 Helpful for: Keeping group discussions focused.
 A plus is that contributors need to move to and from discussion chairs, maintaining alertness and engagement.